kiyor/mssh/README.md

     ssh $host "/usr/bin/sudo ifconfig|grep inet"
   done
   ```
-  If you have less then 10 servers, it's fine, but if you have more, more and more in the future.
+  If you have less then 10 servers, it's fine, but if you have more, more and more in the future...

-  This is very light and make it possible
+  This is very light and make it super fast.

-  The only thing you need to do is like that
+  The only thing you need to do is like that:

   ```go
   package main